Bastillan/bresenham/README.md

 ## RISC-V
 Program can be launched in [RARS](https://github.com/TheThirdOne/rars) simulator.

-Make sure to assemble all files in the directory before running the program
+Make sure to assemble all files in the directory before running the program (check *Assemble all files in directory* option in Settings menu).

 ![RARS configuration](./imgs/rars.png)